JeffSmith-ok/Financial_Planning_Monte_Carlo_Alpaca_API/README.md

 Part 2: A financial planner for retirement.
 This tool will forecast the performance of their retirement portfolio in 30 years.
 To do this, the tool will make an Alpaca API call via the Alpaca SDK to get historical price data for use in Monte Carlo simulations.

-I’ll use the information from the Monte Carlo simulation to answer questions about the portfolio in your Jupyter notebook.
+I’ll use the information from the Monte Carlo simulation to answer questions about the portfolio in my Jupyter notebook.

 ## Technologies